yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 Info : starting gdb server for esp32s3.cpu0 on 3333
 Info : Listening on port 3333 for gdb connections
 ```
-Above lines state that OpenOCD connected successfully to the ESP32-S3 JTAG interface, identified 2 cores, stopped the target chip and started listening for incoming GDB connections on tcp port 3333.
+Above lines state that OpenOCD found the ESP32-S3 builtin JTAG interface, connected successfully to it, identified 2 ESP32 cores, stopped the target chip, opened 3 tcp sockets and started listening on them.
-Having a look at the task manager right now shows that the OpenOCD task is running and the GDB task is still not.
+Looking at the task manager at this point shows that the OpenOCD task is running and the GDB task is still not.

-### e) Start the GDB:
+# Start the GDB:
-Press PlatformIO -> Run -> Start Debugging or simply press F5.
+Select PlatformIO -> Run -> Start Debugging or simply press F5.
 This will start the GDB and the actual ESP32 debugging session begins.

-The "Start OpenOCD (debug) task" terminal shows the interaction between GDB and OpenOCD and gives you an idea whats going on:
+The "Start OpenOCD (debug) task" terminal (if still kept open) continues with logging the interaction between GDB and OpenOCD, giving you an idea whats going on:

 ```
 Info : Listening on port 3333 for gdb connections
-Info : accepting 'gdb' connection on tcp/3333       <---------- GDB started Warn : No symbols for FreeRTOS!
+Info : accepting 'gdb' connection on tcp/3333       <---------- GDB started !!!
+Warn : No symbols for FreeRTOS!
 Info : [esp32s3.cpu0] Target halted, PC=0x403B2482, debug_reason=00000001
 Info : Set GDB target to 'esp32s3.cpu0'